Elfin-Jedi/Fallen-Enchantress-LH-Mod-Merger/README.md

 You are done!
 Launch Game and test.

-Note: Custom factions need to use Deorchynesse Secrets faction strength.
+Note: Custom factions need to use Deorcnysse Secrets faction strength.
 There are instructions for editing Cult Secret Scrolls (for custom sovereigns) in A_UserGuide in the Xtradeconstruct folder.

 To-do: